shuiruge/learning-sicp/chapter-1.md

 Locally defined functions are often called _closure_.

-# Function as Returned Values
+# Function as Returned "Value"

+We have met the (pure) function that returns a number as its returned "value".
+Now, we try to study the (pure) function that returns a function as its returned "value".

+*How is this returned function represented?
+In Python, it is represented by its name.*

-Consider instance:
+### Consider instance:

+We want to compose two functions:

 	def square(x):
 	    return x * x

 	def successor(x):
 	    return x + 1

+As what we have studied, composition can be as

 	def compose(x, f, g):
 	    return f(g(x))